 The Complex Commercial Litigation Law Review: Mexico

-Hence the importance of understanding the applicable general principles and common features regarding commercial contract formation and their rules of interpretation, as well as the legal actions, defences and remedies to enforce them.
+It is therefore important to understand the applicable general principles and common features regarding commercial contract formation and their rules of interpretation, as well as the legal actions, defences and remedies to enforce them.

-In addition (Article 1795, Mexican Federal Civil Code), a contract may be invalidated if any of the following is missing:
+A contract may be invalidated if any of the following is missing: